 I also recently learned about a student who, after being denied Early Action admission, lost the chance to be considered for Regular Decision admission.
 Why?
 Because she didn’t notice an email stating that she was required to notify the school that she wished to do so.
 The consensus among college counselors was that, although it was an unfortunate incident, the student was at fault because she hadn’t paid attention to the email from college.

 So as you gear up for the college application process, here are some tips to making sure this doesn’t happen to you:

 - Unsubscribe from email lists that aren’t useful anymore.
 I fondly remember a senior whose inbox was overflowing with “Question of the Day” emails for SAT practice.
 When I asked him how many of the practice questions he had completed, he sheepishly said, “None.”
 If something is cluttering up your inbox, but you aren’t getting anything useful from it, get rid of it.

 - Create filters for your email so things like regular newsletters, social media notifications, promotions and the like are separated into different folders.
 Ask a tech-savvy friend if you don’t know how to do this!

 - Avoid registering for lead generator sites.

-If you think you are one of the many students who benefit from having some help with organization while applying to colleges, check out my programs here.
+If you think you are one of the many students who can benefit from having help with organization while applying to colleges, check out my programs here.
 You can also contact me for your free 30 minute consultation.